Anti-Korean sentiment in China: Chinese diaspora and students

-Another source of Anti-South Korean sentiment within China originates from reports by a number of overseas Chinese students in Korea, who experienced negative attitudes of local Koreans.
+Another source of anti-South Korean sentiment within China originates from reports by a number of overseas Chinese students in Korea, who experienced negative attitudes of local Koreans.
 It is reported that they are discriminated against based on the stereotype that they are uncivilised, poor, and ignorant by Koreans.

-Huang Youfu, an ethnic Korean professor at the Minzu University of China noted in 2008 that articles written by joseonjok about the discrimination in South Korea was a major source of anti-South Korean sentiment in China among netizens.
+Huang Youfu, an ethnic Korean professor at the Minzu University of China noted in 2008 that articles written by joseonjok about the discrimination in South Korea were a major source of anti-South Korean sentiment in China among netizens.